evilsoft/crocks/docs/src/pages/docs/crocks/Either.md

 ```

 Used as a means to map and extract a value from an `Either` based on the
-context. `either` takes two functions as its arguments.
+context, `either` takes two functions as its arguments.
 The first will map any
 the value `Left` in a left instance.
 While the second is used to map any `Right`
 instance value.
 The function will return the result of whichever function is
 used to map.